 Jealousy Can Act as a Poison

-So, just how do you handle your irrational jealous feelings so they no longer poison your marriage?
-The central question about feelings of jealousy is: “Do we need to swallow our feelings and ‘buck up’?”
+So, just how do you handle your irrational jealous feelings so they don’t poison your marriage?
+First, there are a few questions to sort through.
+“Do we need to swallow our feelings and ‘buck up’?”
 If so, or if not, how do we deal with jealous feelings?
 Frankly, these are age old questions.
 And they aren’t always easy to answer.
 But the following might help.

-Here are some great guidelines that Dr David Hawkins and Dr Gary and Barb Rosberg give to help you answer those questions:
+Here are some great guidelines that Dr David Hawkins and Dr Gary and Barb Rosberg give.
+Perhaps they can help you answer those questions:

 — ALSO —